Peebles, Urban Event (SOUL)

 START and FINISH will all be within very easy walking distance of Peebles Community Hall.
 DOWNLOAD will be in the Hall.

-The course lengths given are straight line and actual running length could be half as much again.
+The course lengths given below are straight line and actual running length could be half as much again.

 You are welcome to enter any course but to be competetive in the SOUL series you should enter the appropriate course for your age class.